-Trump: Putin Again Denied Interfering In 2016 Election And 'I Really Believe' Him
+Trump: Putin Again Denied Interfering In Election And 'I Really Believe' He Means It

 Trump said he and Putin did not have time to discuss North Korea during their brief conversations over the weekend.

+Trump also mentioned "Crooked Hillary Clinton" and her effort to improve relations with Russia while secretary of state.
+And, Trump said, "Obama tried also, but he had zero chemistry with Putin."

+Does the Fake News Media remember when Crooked Hillary Clinton, as Secretary of State, was begging Russia to be our friend with the misspelled reset button?
+Obama tried also, but he had zero chemistry with Putin.— Donald J. Trump (@realDonaldTrump) November 12, 2017

-The president said his conversations with Putin mainly concerned Syria.
+The president also told reporters Saturday that his conversations with Putin mainly concerned Syria.
 He and Putin later issued a joint statement reiterating their determination to defeat ISIS in Syria, as well as their commitment to a political solution to that country's long-running civil war.

 The statement says in part: